To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-If you can get your wireless adapter to connect without security encryption set (ie. WEP or WPA), but it drops every couple seconds when you use WPA mode, try updating the network card driver's firmware.
+If you can get your wireless adapter to connect without security encryption set (ie. WEP or WPA), but it drops every couple of seconds when you use WPA mode, try updating the network card driver’s firmware.

 If that doesn’t do the trick, you will need to reset your router.

 Resetting your router can usually be done by inserting a pin (like the end of a paper clip, not a knife or mechanical pencil) in a little hole at the back of the router, and holding it down for 10 seconds or so.
 You should see all the lights on the front of the router flash, signaling that the router has been reset to factory default settings.
 After this, power cycle all your equipment.